-Additional ESG parameters can be accessed by selecting the advanced button in Figure 35.
+Additional ESG parameters can be accessed by selecting the Advanced button in figure 35.
 Typically, these parameters should not be modified unless there is a specific reason to do so.
-A brief description is provided below and additional information on these parameters can be found in the E4438C ESG Vector Signal Generator User's Guide.
+A brief description is provided below and additional information on these parameters is available in the ESG Family Signal Generator Option UND Dual Arbitrary Waveform Generator User's and Programming Guide.